amalgama-digital/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-expression-transaction.md

 Invoke Expression transaction executes the attached [call script](/en/ride/functions/callable-function) without assigning the script to an account.

-> Invoke Expression transaction type is added in node version 1.4.0 and enabled by feature #17 “Ride V6”.
+> Invoke Expression transaction type is added in node version 1.4.0 and enabled by feature #17 “Ride V6, MetaMask support, Invoke Expression”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## Fee